 Soft Skills are MORE Important in an AI World

 The flip side of AI adoption and automation is the need for employees to master the soft skills required to do their jobs.
 AI can only take interactions with peers, project teams, and customers so far – essentially, not nearly far enough.
 Human-to-human relationships (still) form the foundation of successful businesses.

 Interestingly, the LinkedIn Emerging Jobs list highlights hiring growth in customer-facing roles such as customer success specialist and sales development representatives.
 Guy Berger, the principal economist at LinkedIn, explains that roles such as these, “are heavily reliant on relationships, so being skilled in things like communication, problem-solving and collaboration are key.”
 He adds that for these jobs, companies “will rely on people skills that can’t be automated, successfully complementing new technologies.”

 The importance of competence in the workplace doesn’t change in the AI era.
 It’s just that the skills and competencies needed for near-term and future success shift as your organization adopts AI.

 Competency Management is KEY to Optimizing AI

-IBM recently published a white paper, Competencies in the AI Era, addressing the deployment of AI in human resources.
+IBM recently published a blog post, HR and Talent in the Era of AI, addressing the deployment of AI in human resources.
 The paper underscores the value of a high quality competency framework when adopting AI in HR.
 IBM puts it this way: “AI delivers most value when operating at a scale that would take too many humans too long to perform tasks.
 Competencies enable that scaling because they offer a standardized approach to determining the requirements for every new job.”